About Catalan Group

 How you curate messages and present them to your audience will determine how you measure your own storytelling success.

 Catalan Group believes that as a scientist, start-up, or researcher, you are best placed to tell your own story.
 My aim is to assist you in crafting your own science stories and messages that resonate with specific audiences and attract support, investment and understanding.
 Whether through individual or group coaching sessions, media training, public speaking preparation or videography services, the goal is to provide you with the tools and skills to successfully convey your science and improve successful funding outcomes across government and industry and increase understanding of your science to a broader audience.

 Collaboration and communication form the foundation of Catalan Group .
 I provide comprehensive

 end-to-end support for you, my client, that is tailored to your science focus and what will connect you to your audience.

 Using a 3-step approach to

 first, gain clarity and learn about your science, your message and your audience,

 second, work within your budget and capability to develop a plan for delivery and presentation of your message,

-third, work alongside you to facilitate that plan whether as part of a grant application, industry pitch, board presentation, media interview, short video or your live presentation on stage or via webinar.
+third, work alongside you to facilitate that plan whether as part of a grant application, industry pitch, board presentation, to seek philanthropic funding, media interview, short video or your live presentation on stage or via webinar.

 Let's make you storyteller ready.